awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-recovery.md

 aws redshift create-cluster --cluster-identifier mycluster --number-of-nodes 2 --master-username adminuser --master-user-password TopSecret1 --node-type ra3.4xlarge --port 5439 --no-publicly-accessible --availability-zone-relocation
 ```

-If your current cluster is using a different port, you have to modify it to use 5439 before modifying it to turn on relocation\.
-The following example command modify the port in case your cluster doesn't use 5439\.
+If your current cluster is using a different port, you must modify it to use from the port range of 5431\-5455 or 8191\-8215 before modifying it to turn on relocation\.
+The default is 5439\.
+The following example command modifies the port in case your cluster doesn't use one from the given range\.

 ```
 aws redshift modify-cluster --cluster-identifier mycluster --port 5439